specklesystems/speckle-docs-OLD/user/web.md

 ## Globals

 Want to keep track of project information, design values, notes, or any other general info alongside your geometry?
 Each stream can have a set of global variables which can do just that!
-These globals could be things like site region, building height, maximum areas, summer / winter temperatures, etc - your imagination is the limit!
+These globals could be things like site region, building height, number of floors, maximum areas, summer / winter temperatures, etc - your imagination is the limit!

-These globals can then be accessed from your scripts or applications to plug right into your calculations or get pulled into reports or spreadsheets.
+These globals can then be accessed from your scripts or applications like any other Speckle data.
+You can plug them into calculations or pull them into reports or spreadsheets.
 You can also look back at the history and see who changed what and why.

+### Creating and Editing

 To build or edit a stream's globals, click the "Globals" button in the stream sidebar.